-Firstly, Bacula walks over the filesystem depth-first starting from the File = lines.
-It stops descending when a directory is excluded, so you must include all ancestor directories of each directory containing files to be included.
+Firstly, Bacula traverses the filesystem starting from the File = lines.
+It stops descending when a directory is excluded, so you must include all ancestor (higher level) directories of each directory containing files to be included.

 Secondly, each directory and file is compared to the Options clauses in the order they appear in the FileSet.
-When a match is found, no further clauses are compared and the directory or file is either included or excluded.
+When a match is found, no further Optionss are compared and the directory or file is either included or excluded.